DrMicrobit/ollama-cli/README.md

 echo "List the name of 10 animals.
 Output as dashed list." | ./ollama-cli --max-lines=2
 ```

-The output of the above could look like this:
+The output (both stdout and stderr) of the above could look like this:
 ```
 - Lion
 - Elephant